jackthomas818/link-shortening-app/README.md

     docker compose up --build

+## Testing the app

+Run the full test suite:

+    pytest

 ## Approach

 I started out by researching how link shortening services such as bit.ly generally work, and how I can contextualize the problem as a microservice implementation.
 To complete the exercise in a reasonable timeframe, I decided to limit the scope to just the link-shortening functionality and assumed that we had a working database and redirecting service that would complete the overall objective of providing shortened URLs.

 The microservice will expose a RESTful API that takes a long URL as input and returns a shortened URL.
 The API will be written using Flask, a lightweight framework for writing RESTful APIs in Python.
+Simple unit testing will also be implemented using pytest.

 A simple UI allows a QA tester to input long URLs and receive the shortened URL from the API.
 The UI will be as simple and lightweight as possible, using vanilla JavaScript and HTML.